Smoothing the Score Function for Generalization in Diffusion Models: An Optimization-based Explanation Framework: Introduction

 \section{Introduction}

-Diffusion models \cite{ho2020denoising, song2020score} have emerged as a leading framework in generative modeling, achieving state-of-the-art results across various applications, from text-to-image generation \cite{rombach2022high, esser2024scaling} to the discovery of protein structures \cite{watson2023novo, wu2024protein}.
+Diffusion models \cite{ho2020denoising, song2020score} have emerged as a leading framework in generative modeling, achieving state-of-the-art results across various applications, from text-to-image generation \cite{rombach2022high, esser2024scaling} to the discovery of protein structures \cite{watson2023novo, wu2024protein} and solving optimization problems \cite{krishnamoorthy2023diffusion, zhang2025gradient}.
 The core mechanism of diffusion models involves gradually perturbing data with Gaussian noise and learning to reverse this process through score-based denoising.
-But in high-dimensional spaces, the data distribution generally occupies a limited region under the Manifold Hypothesis \cite{fefferman2016testing}, which means that the score matching \cite{vincent2011connection} will be ineffective due to inaccurate gradient estimation in low-density regions \cite{song2019generative}.
+But in high dimensions, the data distribution generally occupies a limited region under the Manifold Hypothesis \cite{fefferman2016testing}, which means that the score matching \cite{vincent2011connection} will be ineffective due to inaccurate gradient estimation in low-density regions \cite{song2019generative}.
 Consequently, diffusion modeling has been proposed to estimate a series of marginal distributions (with wider support) via neural network approximations, ensuring that the score function can be accurately learned along the entire sampling path, and enabling reliable generation through iterative denoising.

 However, a growing body of research \cite{carlini2023extracting, somepalli2023understanding, wen2024detecting, ren2024unveiling} reveals that although diffusion models can generate high-quality samples, some of these samples are identical to training examples.
 This issue is called \textbf{\textit{memorization}}.
 Memorization can be explained theoretically from the distribution evolution perspective \cite{li2024good}, as follows.
 The Fokker-Planck equation for a diffusion process indicates that if we use the empirical score function to solve the reversed process, each sampled marginal distribution will be the same as its corresponding forward one.
 Thus, we will eventually go back to the training distribution and cannot produce any new samples once the neural network learns the empirical score function perfectly.
 Although this theory suggests that perfect learning of the objective function would limit the approach to replicating, novel samples are obtained in practice.
 This inconsistency motivates us to explore a fundamental question: \begin{quote} \textit{How can neural networks \textbf{partially} resolve the memorization issue?} \end{quote} This question is crucial since it is directly related to how we can further improve the \textbf{\textit{generalization}} properties of the diffusion approach.